 Paris is one of the most fascinating, most exciting and most wonderful city trip destinations in Europe.
+Let me show you with this Paris 2-day itinerary!

 I can assure you, no matter how many times you return to Paris, there is always something new to discover.
 It is perfect as a weekend getaway or a sneaky mid-week trip with your loved one – always surprising, always romantic.